ikitcheng/twitter_nlp_ONS/README.md

 ## JH:
 - Data preprocessing:
   - cleaning hashtag lists
+  - write script to format csv's that Nisha has generated into format that the preprocessing code can use for wordcloud generation
 - Data analysis:
   - wordcloud related stuff for hashtags and tweets

 ## NL:
 - Data collection: